digimead/sbt-osgi-manager/README.md

 * resolving OSGi dependencies via OSGi R5 repositories
 * generating bundle manifest

 Resolved bundles added to project 'library-dependencies'.
-Resolved bundles and their source code (if any) may be fetched with [sbt-dependency-manager](https://github.com/digimead/sbt-dependency-manager) or with your favorite tool that uses SBT dependencies information.
+Resolved bundles and their source code (if any) may be fetched with [sbt-dependency-manager](https://github.com/digimead/sbt-dependency-manager) or with your favorite tool that uses SBT dependency information.

 If you want to improve it, please send mail to sbt-android-mill at digimead.org.
 You will be granted write access.
 Please, feel free to add yourself to authors.